Ac0lyte/ansible-bootstrap/README.md

 - Send then via email to anyone
 - Check them into a git repo
 - Post them in a chat room
-- Anythn else really stupid
+- Anything else really stupid